Introduction

 Working with nightly Rust

-gives you easy access to the nightly compiler and its experimental
+rustup gives you easy access to the nightly compiler and its experimental

 features.
-To add it just run rustup toolchain install nightly
+To add it just run rustup toolchain install nightly:

 $ rustup toolchain install nightly